Caste system in Nepal: Caste-origin Madhesh Hindu groups

 The social structure of the caste-origin Madhesi Hindu groups is complex, reflecting four varna groups with distinct hierarchical structure within them.
 These various cultural groups belong to four distinct language groups: Maithili, Bajika, Bhojpuri, and Awadhi.
 In 2001 the CBS recorded 43 caste-origin Hindu groups in the Madhesh.
 Caste prejudice is far less prevalent in cities nowadays, although nothing has changed in rural regions.
 As a result of occupational changes, increased education, their own efforts to emulate the upper castes and consolidation of political power, urban Dalits in the Terai have moved up in status.
-The National Report says, "Over the last 15-20 years, three groups, namely Sudi, Kalwar and Teli have socially upgraded their status from the water unacceptable to the water acceptable community within the Tarai origin Hindu caste groups."
+The National Report says, "Over the last 15-20 years, six groups, namely kath baniya, Rajbhar, Dhanuk, Sudi, Kalwar and Teli have socially upgraded their status from the water unacceptable to the water acceptable community within the Tarai origin Hindu caste groups."

 Muluki Ain (1854)

 The Nepali civil code Muluki Ain was commissioned by Jung Bahadur Rana after his European tour and enacted in 1854.
 It was rooted in traditional Hindu Law and codified social practices for several centuries in Nepal.
 The law also comprised Prāyaścitta (avoidance and removal of sin) and Ācāra (the customary law of different castes and communities).

 It was an attempt to include the entire Hindu as well as non-Hindu population of Nepal of that time into a single hierarchic civic code from the perspective of the Khas rulers.
 Terai and Newar Brahmins and Kshatriyas were officially placed below their Khas equivalents.
 Similarly, serious limitations and oversights of this code include the complete exclusion of the large middle-ranking Terai groups.
 Most notable contradiction is the inclusion of previously non-Hindu tribes "Adivasi Janajati" groups, as well as non-Nepalis including Muslims and Europeans into the hierarchical fold.

 Hierarchies of Major Caste/Ethnic Groups in Nepal according to Muluki Ain:

 The social values preached by the Muluki Ain, however, were providing restrictive, anachronic and out of step with the spirit of times.
 These values were seen as a potent instrument of Rana political repression.
-After the Rana regime, caste rules relating to food, drink and intercaste marriage were openly louted but the Muluki Ain had not been abrogated.
+After the Rana regime, caste rules relating to food, drink and intercaste marriage were openly flouted but the Muluki Ain had not been abrogated.
 In 1963, Legal Code was replaced by New 1964 Legal Code.
 The legal recognition to caste and all the discriminatory laws made on the grounds of caste were ceased.